tpmccallum/ethereum_database_research_and_testing/leveldb/leveldb.md

 ![default Ethereum consensus file](./images/consensus_before.png)

-In order to gaurantee the lowest difficulty level (on an ongoing basis), we will need to strip out the case statement and simply return big.NewInt(1) for the entire function's excecution.
+In order to guarantee the lowest difficulty level (on an ongoing basis), we will need to strip out the case statement and simply return big.NewInt(1) for the entire function's execution.

 `
 return big.NewInt(1)